rockset/terraform-provider-rockset/README.md

-# Terraform Provider for Rockset
+# [BETA] Terraform Provider for Rockset

+**This is a work in progress and is considered a beta at this point in time.
+No official support provided until GA.**

 This terraform provider implements the Rockset API.
 See the docs folder for what has been implemented so far.